-Welcome to our 2021-2022 Course Directory.
+Welcome to our 2025-2026 Course Directory.
 This document will assist you in selecting your courses for the upcoming school year.

 We are very proud of our curriculum program and will continue to have high expectations while fostering a warm, caring, and safe environment to enhance learning for all.
 We challenge you to set high expectations for yourself and follow it through with hard work and dedication.
-In doing this, you will ensure a bright future ahead.